Mymensingh: Anjuman Eid-gah Maidan

 Under the auspices of the governor of East Pakistan Abdul Monem Khan, the Anjuman Eid-gah Maidan prayer ground was established in 1962 on 27 acre of land, including a pond.
 Every year congregation of Eid ul-Fitr and Eid ul-Adha are held here in the morning.
 The prayer ground is walled on sides with coconut trees growing.
 This place was used to accommodate the Elephants of Maharaj Surya Kanta Acharya in colonial time.

 Durga Bari Temple

-Durga Bari Temple is one of the main religious centers for the Hindus living in Mymensingh.
+Durga Bari Temple is one of the main religious centres for the Hindus living in Mymensingh.
 It is situated in the Durga Bari Road.
-Hindu Goddess Durga Devi is worshiped here.
+Hindu Goddess Durga Devi is worshipped here.
 Kirtan is recited in the temple throughout the week.

 Ramakrishna Math and Mission

 Ramakrishna Ashrama of Mymensingh is situated at 182, Ramakrishna Mission Road.
 Ramakrishna Math is a monastic organisation for men brought into existence by Sri Ramakrishna.